Llanwnnog

 Llanwnnog (also spelt Llanwnog) is a village in Powys, Wales.
 It is located one-and-a half miles north of Caersws in the community of the same name, on the B4568 road.
 The Ordnance Survey spell the name with a single 'n'.
 Until 1987 Llanwnog was a community.

-Buildings
+Architecture

 Llanwnog's parish church is St. Gwynnog's church.
 The antiquarian Elias Owen was curate here from 1871 to 1875, and in 1873, the church's rood screen was restored by J W Poundley and D Walker.
 Llanwnnog National School, built in 1850, was designed by the architect Thomas Penson.